What Does Chrysanthemum Flower Mean and Symbolise?

 The beauty of a Mum flower is not only seen in pots and gardens – Mums are a favorite floral tattoo design!
 There is a beautiful meaning and symbolism behind a Mum floral tattoo.
 It is for those who believe in divine enlightenment and the afterlife.

 Those who choose this design strongly believe and want to represent rebirth.
-It is also a tattoo that symbolizes love and peace.
+Chrysanthemum tattoos also symbolize love and peace.

-In Chinese culinary tradition, Mum leaves were boiled or steamed and consumed as leafy greens.
-Mums with white petals were also used to make a delectable tea infusion.
+In Chinese culinary tradition, mum leaves were boiled or steamed and consumed as leafy greens.
+Mums with white petals were also used to make a delectable tea infusion with antioxidant compounds.
 Such petals can also be added to sugar syrup to enhance its flavor and aroma.

 Chrysanthemums are also known as the Pyrethrum flower.
 Its seeds contain an active compound called pyrethrin with known insecticidal properties.
-In fact, some floral enthusiasts place Mums indoors for air pollution control!
+In fact, some floral enthusiasts use mums for indoor air pollution control!

-Some medicinal applications of Mums utilize fresh flowers.
-In traditional Chinese medicine, fresh Mum flowers are used to treat sore eyes.
+Some medicinal applications of Mums utilize fresh flowers and boiled roots.
+In traditional Chinese medicine, fresh mum flowers are used to treat sore eyes because of their anti inflammatory properties.
 The blossoms are soaked in warm water and placed on top of closed eyes as tradition says.

 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.